zolyfarkas/spf4j/src/site/markdown/index.md

  I recommend to deploy your code with profiling turned on as much as you can.
  In my case I have profiling data collection turned on in test/qa environments all the time. (with 100ms sampling interval).
 If you can afford to do it in PROD do it.
+ Another good time to profile your code is during your JMH (http://openjdk.java.net/projects/code-tools/jmh/) benchmarks.

 ### 5.3.
 How to profile your code?